Nikon d3500 vs Nikon d5600 comparison:

 The Nikon D5600 is 465 g (1.03 lb; 16.40 oz) in weight and measures 124 x 97 x 70 mm (4.88 x 3.82 x 2.76′′) externally (including batteries).

-Weight is a crucial consideration, particularly when choosing a camera you’ll carry around all day.
+Weight is crucial, particularly when choosing a camera you’ll carry all day.

 The Nikon D3500 is 100g lighter than the Nikon D5600, which might be a significant benefit, especially on extended walking expeditions.